hayleycodes/personal-website/README.md

 4. export FLASKR_SETTINGS=settings.cfg
 5. python flasker.py

+To include a database, after step 4:

+a. python
+b. from flaskr import init_db
+c. init_db

 If the first steps do not work, then check out [this](http://stackoverflow.com/questions/3843981/how-come-i-can-not-activate-my-virtual-python-environment-with-source-env-bin-a) link.

 To update the site: